teejl/the_Programmer/README.md

 My next move is to start reading "Python for Finance".
 It is sponsored by the Python Quants Group.
 I am very interested in one day participating in the program, but before I make such a commitment I want to know where I stand with Python for Finance.

 On the side I will keep running my ratchet UiPath and Python stock tracker.
 There are always insights to be made mathematically despite the lack of programming knowledge.

+## TPQ

+The python quants have great resources to learn more python and financial mathematics.
+I have started to post the progress with my lessons.
+I have learned so much in the past week.
+It has completely reconstructed the way I gather data, and my methods for analyzing whether to buy a stock or not.
+Most methods seem to be around high frequency trading, but I hope to find one that comes out of low frequency trading.